Once Again, A Man Accused Of Sexual Misconduct Gets A Great New Job

 In a statement, CEO of Skydance Media David Ellison claimed that the company did not enter into this decision "lightly."

-"John has acknowledged and apologized for his mistakes and, during the past year away from the workplace, has endeavored to address and reform them," said Ellison of the high-profile hire.
+"John has acknowledged and apologised for his mistakes and, during the past year away from the workplace, has endeavoured to address and reform them," said Ellison of the high-profile hire.

 Advertisement

 The women of Hollywood are not happy.
-In a statement to The Hollywood Reporter, Time's Up — the organization which seeks to "help survivors of sexual assault and harassment across all industries challenge those responsible for the harm against them and give voice to their experiences" — criticized Skydance's decision.
+In a statement to The Hollywood Reporter, Time's Up — the organisation which seeks to "help survivors of sexual assault and harassment across all industries challenge those responsible for the harm against them and give voice to their experiences" — criticised Skydance's decision.

 Lasseter exited his Disney role in November 2017, in a move that was original supposed to be temporary.
 In a memo to Disney employees published by THR, Lasseter said of his initial leave in 2017: